roitraining/ux-designers-training/cloud-run-for-ux/labs/03-use-cloud-storage-sql.md

     res.send(`File name: ${fileName}, File Contents: ${fileContents}`) })
 ```
-**Note:**
+**Note:**<br>
 A "route" in this context is a URL pattern your web application will respond to.
 So, if someone visits your app's `url/`, they get the Hello World message.
 With the above new code, if they visit your app's `url/add-file`, they get the ability to upload a file.

-Notice, in the code we are looking for query parameters (key-value pairs that follow a URL after a question mark), then (for now) simply responding with text to show that our route and controller method are functioning in a basic form.
+Notice that in the code we are looking for query parameters (key-value pairs that follow a URL after a question mark), then (for now) simply responding with text to show that our route and controller method are functioning in a basic form.

 3. Use node to start your app again.